-Multi-asset funds offer you a way to mix and diversify your investments across lots of different asset classes through active and passive funds, but have the reigns taken over by a professional investor aiming to deliver you returns while carefully managing the risks involved in doing so.
+Multi-asset investing offers you a way to mix and diversify your investments across lots of different asset classes.
+The reigns are taken over by a professional investor aiming to deliver you returns while carefully managing the risks.

 The benefits of diversification

 Much like the interminable selection of wands in Mr Ollivander’s Diagon Alley boutique (Harry Potter for those living in a cave) – as markets and access to markets have exploded, we face an increasingly vast selection of financial products with which to do magic for our returns.
-Deciding which markets, strategies, assets, or geographies are appropriate for our goals can be a mystifying endeavour.
+As a result, deciding which markets, strategies, assets, or geographies are appropriate for our goals can be a mystifying endeavour.

 Spreading your investments across a broad range of assets has its benefits.
 Famous portfolio theorist Harry Markowitz – that is, a bloke who thought it a good idea to invest in a list of companies to diversify the specific risks associated by investing in one company – offered this pithy observation in 1952: